 Minimizes Serious Falls

-This indicates the percent of patients who suffered from a fall resulting in major injury.
+This indicates the percent of patients who suffered from a fall which caused severe injury.

 Minimizes Urinary Tract Infections

-This indicates the percent of patients that have had a urinary tract infection.
-These infections are associated with poorer hygiene.
+This indicates the percent of patients who suffered from a urinary tract infection.
+These infections may be associated with insufficient hygiene.

 Appropriately Uses Anti-Psychotic Medication